Fujifilm X-H1 vs Sony A77 II

 |15.||Sony A68||Y||stereo / mono||Y||-||micro||2.0||-||-||-|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the X-H1 and the A77 II are recent models that are part of the current product line-up.
-The A77 II replaced the earlier Sony A77, while the X-H1 does not have a direct predecessor.
+Both the X-H1 and the A77 II have been discontinued, but can regularly be found used on ebay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Fujifilm and Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-H1 and the Sony A77 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).